Sunsett5/Inverse_Problem/README.md

 ### Test datasets

 We use 1000 test samples for CelebA-HQ and 100 test samples for FFHQ.
 Download the CelebA-HQ test set from https://github.com/wyhuai/DDNM (https://drive.google.com/drive/folders/1cSCTaBtnL7OIKXT4SVME88Vtk4uDd_u4) and place it into exp/datasets/celeba_hq.
-Download the FFHQ test set from https://drive.google.com/drive/folders/1PHQpjQLaltvnQgzI9WS9PHkpiwlZY_0dand place it into exp/datasets/ffhq (which is randomly sampled from the folder 00000 of https://github.com/NVlabs/ffhq-dataset).
+Download the FFHQ test set from https://drive.google.com/file/d/1NcRFk9PPDVoH0F--1KbiGiM_9L79t1Qr/view?usp=drive_link and place it into exp/datasets/ffhq (which is randomly sampled from the folder 00000 of https://github.com/NVlabs/ffhq-dataset).
 Thus the exp/ folder should look as follows:

 ```bash
 exp